"YES NO BLACK WHITE hones in on the questions of what causes us

 In years gone by, the old criticised the young for being reckless and rude.
 Nowadays, the young stand accused of being over-sensitive and lacking resilience, too quick to take – and too scared to give – offence.

 Should we resist a world of trigger warnings and no-platforming – or welcome it?
 Are we more sensitive to ‘micro-aggressions’ – or just less willing to tolerate them?

 YES NO BLACK WHITE takes these ideas to task from a uniquely Queer angle, teasing the audience and refusing easy answers.
-As an audio-visual, lo-fi spectacular the performances elevates clicking through a PowerPoint presentation to an art form, and interrogates the nature of offence: What offends us?
+As an audio-visual, lo-fi spectacular the performances elevates clicking through a PowerPoint presentation to an art form, interrogating the nature of offence: What offends us?
 How?
 And why?
 Ultimately asking, how should we respond?

-Following the structure of a sonata and choreographed to a pumping soundtrack of various Vivaldi fragments and pieces by Anna Meredith, YES NO BLACK WHITE serves as a kind of Rorschach test for your personal offense-taking mechanisms.
+Following the structure of a classical sonata and choreographed to a pumping soundtrack of various Vivaldi fragments and pieces by Anna Meredith, YES NO BLACK WHITE serves as a kind of Rorschach test for your personal offense-taking mechanisms.
 This audio-visual, lo-fi spectacular won't tell you what to think or feel, but it will test your buttons.
 Prepare for a cognitive, moral, and sensory attack on your psyche.